 Bitcoin has been an investment in the spotlight for quite some time now.
 Blockchain technology appears to be here to stay for many reasons.
 It is expected to remain solid even if the predicted Bitcoin bubble bursts.
 But, don’t think that Bitcoin is your only choice in digital currency.
 There are over 1000 other forms of cryptocurrency available such as Ripple, Litecoin, and Dash.
 So, if you’re interested, check out how they all rate on the Cryptocurrency Market Capitalizations chart.
 You can compare their costs and how well each has performed to make an educated decision.

-Are You Interested in Learning More about Self-Directed Investing?
+Are You Interested in Learning More about Self-Directed Retirement Investing Strategies?

 Midland IRA is a self-directed IRA administrator with years of experience in our industry.
 We enjoy educating people on the power and control of self-directed investing.
 We believe the more knowledge you have about the available assets you can choose, the better your chances are of achieving the financial freedom you desire when you retire.